 All participants are invited to join the Cornucopia Choir, which rehearses twice during the day and performs as part of the evening concert.
 Be sure to note your instrument on the registration form.
 Music to practice will either be sent to registrants by email about a month before the festival or provided at the festival.

-Medley Recital: Adult professional performers/teachers and graduate students perform.
-If you are interested in playing in this recital, submit a brief written performance proposal to Dr. Barrett by February 4 (receipt deadline).
+Medley Recital: Adult professional performers/teachers and graduate students perform; all must register for the event.
+If you are interested in playing in this recital, submit a brief written performance proposal to Dr. Barrett by December 16 (receipt deadline).
 Send to firstname.lastname@example.org or Greg Barrett, NIU School of Music, Northern Illinois University, 1425 W. Lincoln Hwy., DeKalb, IL 60115.
-If you do not plan to bring your own accompanist, Dr. Barrett will have a list of NIU accompanists who will rehearse once on the morning of March 9 before the performance.
+If you do not plan to bring your own accompanist, Dr. Barrett will have a list of NIU accompanists who will rehearse once on the morning of the event before the performance.
 Participants are expected to contact the accompanist directly; there is no charge to registrants for this service.
+Performance at 11:15.

 Evening Concert: NIU and guest clarinet ensembles and the Cornucopia Choir perform at 7:30 p.m.
-If your ensemble would like to be considered for performance at the evening concert, contact Dr. Barrett by February 4.
+If your ensemble would like to be considered for performance at the evening concert, contact Dr. Barrett by December 16.
+Performance at 7:30 p.m.

-If you would like to perform in Dr. Barrett’s master class, send a CD or audio file of your performance of the repertoire you would like to play to Dr. Barrett by February 4 (receipt deadline).
+If you would like to perform in Dr. Barrett’s master class at 9 a.m., send a CD or audio file of your performance of the repertoire you would like to play to Dr. Barrett.
 Send to email@example.com or Greg Barrett, NIU School of Music, Northern Illinois University, 1425 W. Lincoln Hwy., DeKalb, IL 60115.
-There is no additional charge for participation.
+There is no charge for participation.
+Receipt deadline: December 16.

-If you would like to perform in the afternoon master class, prepare a CD or audio file of two contrasting orchestral excerpts that you would like to play.
+If you would like to perform in the advanced jazz skills master class at 3:35 p.m., send a CD or audio file of the tune you would like to play to Dr Barrett.
 Send to firstname.lastname@example.org or Greg Barrett, NIU School of Music, Northern Illinois University, 1425 W. Lincoln Hwy., DeKalb, IL 60115.
-Excerpts played by first and second clarinet together are preferred.
+There is no charge for participation.
+Receipt deadline: December 16.

-A block of rooms has been reserved for the nights of March 8 and 9 for participants at the Holmes Student Center Guest Rooms on the campus of Northern Illinois University.
-The rooms cost about $65 (not including tax) for a single or double and may be reserved by calling (815) 753-1444 by March 1.
+A block of rooms has been reserved for participants for the nights of January 31 and February 1at the Holmes Student Center Guest Rooms on the campus of Northern Illinois University.
+The rooms cost about $65 (not including tax) for a single or double and may be reserved by calling (815) 753-1444 by January 15.
 Mention the name of the event to the desk clerk for this rate.
 For a list of other DeKalb and area hotels, call (815) 753-1450.

 Maps and Parking